ethereum/populus/docs/gotchas.rst

 **This is all the fun, isn't it?
 So here is our TOP 10, no wait 59, issues.**

-[1] Everything that the contract **runs** on the blockchain costs money, the gas.
+[1] Everything that the contract **runs** on the blockchain, every calculation, costs money, the gas.
-Everycalculation, and there is a price for each action the EVM takes on behalf of your contract.
+There is a price for each action the EVM takes on behalf of your contract.
 Try to offload as much computations as you can to the client.
 E.g., suppose you want to calculate the average donation in a contract that collects money and counts donations.
 The contract should only provide the total donations, and the number of donations, then calculate the average in the client code.